 A huge portion of ongoing work comes from bringing ISP agreements online then making sure data is routed properly.
 We may see a national ISP servicing multiple PoPs, so extra care is required to make sure they’re correctly routing local data.
 For example, we may only strike up a single blanket agreement with Comcast, but we’ll need to make sure the geography makes sense and traffic from Dallas isn’t being routed through the New York City PoP.

-Step Five: Continued tweaking, support, and optimizatio
+Step Five: Continued tweaking, support, and optimization

 As the ISP and internet exchange landscape continues to shift and change, we’ll continue to monitor and adjust the dedicated League network to make the most of your connection to League.
 While the last of the network hardware might be placed, it’ll be an ongoing effort to optimize the flow of data with the partners we work with from across the telecom industry.